 For the early birds, a regular day in Bordeaux will invariably start in the unmissable neighborhood of Les Capucins.
-Indeed, the famous Marché des Capucins delights its visitors with a large variety of fresh regional products, homemade cakes and typical Bordeaux specialties at very affordable prices.
+Indeed, the famous Marché des Capucins delights its visitors with a large variety of fresh regional products, homemade cakes, and typical Bordeaux specialties at very affordable prices.

 Once you have strolled the market long enough and your basket is now filled with flavors, continue in the direction of the Place Meynard / Place Canteloup.
 In the shadows of the majestic 14th-century Saint-Michel basilica and its bell tower, both squares are transformed four times a week into a huge open-air flea market.

 In addition to its weekly flea market, the city of Bordeaux hosts four times a year a larger flea market fair.
 Dubbed the “Grand Déballage des Puces de Saint Michel", this flea market extravaganza gathers hundreds of professional and private antique vendors spreading their wares around the majestic 14th-century Saint-Michel basilica and its bell tower.
-Only vintage merchandises and antiques can be sold during the “Grand Déballage”.
+Only vintage merchandise and antiques can be sold during the “Grand Déballage”.

 Once you consider your business done, it's time for you to have a laid-back lunch at the beautiful galleried bistro of Le Passage Saint Michel.
-You will have the opportunity to try a south-western classics such as salade de gésiers de canard confits and the magret de canard grillé, accompanied by a glass of red wine.
+You will have the opportunity to try south-western classics such as salade de gésiers de canard confits and the magret de canard grillé, accompanied by a glass of red wine.
 Now you can call it a day.